mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

 Create the default account's extended private key for a given mnemonic derivation path: 44'/mintlayer_coin_type'/0'

+The optional `passphrase` is used as the BIP39 passphrase when converting the mnemonic to a seed (the seed is derived as PBKDF2-HMAC-SHA512 over the mnemonic with the salt "mnemonic" + passphrase).
+Passing `None` (or `undefined`/`null` from JS, or an empty string) preserves the legacy behavior of deriving without a passphrase.

+Note: wallets derived with a non-empty passphrase produce completely different keys, so a passphrase must be remembered together with the mnemonic.

 ### Function: `make_receiving_address`

 From an extended private key create a receiving private key for a given key index